cokelaer/bioservices/bioservices/doc/source/quickstart.rst

     >>> b.modelsId

-Of course it does not tell you anything about a model; there are more useful functions such as :meth:`~bioservices.services.biomodels.getModelsIdByUniprotId` and other getModelsIdBy family.
+Of course it does not tell you anything about a model; there are more useful functions such as :meth:`~bioservices.services.biomodels.getModelsIdByUniprotId` and others from the getModelsIdBy family.

 .. seealso:: Reference guide of :class:`bioservices.biomodels.BioModels` for more details